stefur/swemaps/README.md

 ```

-You could also subset the map of municipalities for a specific county or a group of counties.
+You might want to subset the map of municipalities for a specific county or a group of counties.
 Since the geometry is loaded as a PyArrow table the filter operation is straightforward.

 ```python
 >>> import pyarrow.compute as pc